RBA cash rate tracker

 What's happening?

-Well, it's pretty clear we're seeing a nice downward trend here.
-From 3.6% last September to 2.7% now, that's a steady decline.
-It’s a huge relief compared to 6.1% just a year ago, and even down from 3.2% six months back.
+Well, it's pretty clear things are cooling down.
+We've seen a consistent drop from 3.6% last September to 2.7% now.
+That's a significant improvement from 6.1% a year ago and even down from 3.2% just six months back.
+It's good to see this downward trajectory.

 Impact on rates & borrowing